gluru/gluru.github.io/index.md

-# Welcome to Kare MIND
+# Kare MIND - developers documentation

-## Tracking Documentation
+Welcome to the MIND's devevelopers knowledgebase.
+Here you will find instructions on how to use Kare's APIs and SDKs in order to customise your experience.

 ## Javascript SDK, Widget and Website integration

 The simplest way to integrate the Widget with your website is by using the[Javascript SDK](./javascript-sdk).
-The Javascript SDK documentation explains how to enable the Widget as well as how to configure custom operations such as callbacks and profiling.
+The JS-SDK documentation explains how to enable the Widget as well as how to configure custom operations such as callbacks and profiling.

-It is also possible to use our Javascript SDK in conjunction with [Google Tag Manager](./tracking-documentation).
-GTM can be used to for advanced events tracking as well as to do A/B testing and/or to load the Widget with different configurations.
+It is also possible to use our JS-SDK in conjunction with [Google Tag Manager (GTM) section](./google-tag-manager).
+GTM facilitates to enable advanced features such as [custom events tracking](./tracking-documentation), A/B testing and/or to load the Widget with different configurations.

 ## REST APIs